 - (a) There shall be at least nine regular meetings of the Board of Directors annually.
-The president may call special meetings of the Board of Directors and shall call a special meeting upon the written request of five members of the Board. - (b) Remote Meetings: If circumstances make it inconvenient or impossible for the Board to meet, they may conduct business by holding a meeting through electronic communications, (e.g., e-mail or conference call by telephone).
+The president may call special meetings of the Board of Directors and shall call a special meeting upon the written request of five members of the Board. - (b) Remote Meetings: If circumstances make it inconvenient or impossible for the Board to meet, they may conduct business by holding a meeting through electronic communications, (e.g., e-mail or conference call by telephone, or video conferencing such as Zoom).
 Such meetings shall be referred to as remote meetings.
 All materials for consideration at a remote meeting must be distributed to all members of the Board.
-Remote meetings shall count as no more than one half of the nine regular meetings.